Queensland Adventure Activity Standards (AAS)

-Adventure Activity Standards (AAS) are minimum, voluntary guidelines for organisations conducting outdoor recreation activities where the participants are dependent on the activity provider.
+Adventure Activity Standards (AAS) are minimum, voluntary guidelines for organisations conducting outdoor activities where the participants are dependent on the activity provider.

 The AAS were developed to promote:

 - Understanding of the minimum requirements for running quality, accountable adventure activities

 - Knowledge for industry, public consumers, insurers and the legal system